AlexsLemonade/refinebio/README.md

 ### Development Helpers

 It can be useful to have an interactive Python interpreter running within the context of the Docker container.
-The `run_shell.sh` script has been provided for this purpose.
+The `scripts/run_shell.sh` script has been provided for this purpose.
 It is in the top level directory so that if you wish to reference it in any integrations its location will be constant.
 However, it is configured by default for the Foreman project.
 The interpreter will